MrKapowski/chrismcleod.dev/src/index.md

 useHeader: false
 useFooter: false
 ---
-I'll full this bit out properly when i get a chance 😀
+I'll full this bit out properly when I get a chance 😀